John McLean | Director

 Mike Goodchild | Director

-Mike Goodchild joined MCP in 1982, becoming a Director in 1987.
+Mike Goodchild joined Morgan Carn Architects in 1982, becoming a Director in 1987.
 He has over 35 years experience in architecture working in both the public and private sector in a variety of fields including: hospitals, schools, residential projects, office developments, community centres and one off houses.
 He has previously been chairman of the Royal Institute of British Architects for Sussex and RIBA representative on the Conservation Area Advisory Group for Brighton & Hove Planning Department.